by Dr. Lawrence Wilson and friends

 This is to make sure the client can really handle the scene at all.
 Some clients will have trouble even entering such a scene, even though they are surrounded with supportive helpers.

-8. Look for signs of trouble.
+7. Look for signs of trouble.
 While acting the scene, the monitors should look for signs of trouble.
-They should note if there is too much crying or fatigue of the client, or insensitivity of an actor, or excessive discomfort of the client.
+They should note if there is too much seriousness, too much crying, fatigue of the client, excessive discomfort of the client or insensitivity on the part of an actor.

 Another trouble sign is if the client begins to stare vaguely off into space.
 This often means the client is very uncomfortable.
 Another trouble sign is if the client does not answer questions immediately, and instead “goes silent”.